reqnroll/Reqnroll/docs/Guides/UpgradeSpecFlow3To4.md

 SpecFlow v4 supports [Cucumber Expressions](../Bindings/Cucumber-Expressions.md) natively for [step definitions](../Bindings/Step-Definitions.md).
 This means that whenever you define a step using the `[Given]`, `[When]` or `[Then]` attribute you can either provide a regular expression for it as a parameter or a cucumber expression.

-Based on the expression you have provided, SpecFlow tries to decide whether it is a regular expression or a cucumber expression.
+Based on the expression you have provided, Reqnroll tries to decide whether it is a regular expression or a cucumber expression.

 Most of your existing regex step definitions will be compatible, because they are either properly recognized as regex or the expression works the same way with both expression types (e.g. simple text without parameters).

 ### Invalid expressions after upgrade

-In some cases you may see an error after upgrading to the new SpecFlow version.
+In some cases you may see an error after upgrading to the new Reqnroll version.
 For example if you had a step definition with an attribute like:

 ```
 [When(@"I \$ something")]